 Here’s a breakdown of possible threats:

-Regarding data collection and storage: AI interview tools gather and store candidates’ data, such as their personal information, video recordings, transcripts, etc. Without proper handling, these could be at risk of unauthorized access, especially when using third-party interview software.
+Regarding data collection and storage: AI interview tools gather and store candidates’ data.
+Without proper handling, these could be at risk of unauthorized access, especially when using third-party interview software.

 Regarding a lack of transparency: Candidates may not be fully aware of what data is collected, how it will be used, and who has access to it.
 This raises concerns about consent and data privacy.